beetbox/beets/docs/plugins/fetchart.rst

   flexible tag named ``art_source``.
 See below for the rationale behind this.
   Default: ``no``.
-- **high_resolution**: If enabled, fetchart retrieves artwork in the highest resolution it can find (Warning: image files can sometimes reach >20MB)
+- **high_resolution**: If enabled, fetchart retrieves artwork in the highest resolution it can find (warning: image files can sometimes reach >20MB).
   Default: ``no``.

 Note: ``maxwidth`` and ``enforce_ratio`` options require either `ImageMagick`_